 It is instinctual for homeowners to contact an HVAC tech when they notice irregularities in their cooling or heating system.
 These irregularities could be a direct result of a dirty or clogged air filter.
 We encourage homeowners to check their filters and replace if necessary.
 Here’s how to clean an air filter.
 It’s also beneficial for homeowners with pets, carpet, or for homes near fields or construction zones to have multiple filters for convenient replacement.

 Pro Tip: Mark your calendars!
 1-in. filters should be changed every month, 2-in. filters should be changed every 2 months and 4 to 5-in. filters should be changed every 6 to 12 months.
-Here are some more tasks homeowners should never skip if they want to save money and avoid screw-ups.

 Repair your dryer